 In 2015 we partnered with the City of Pinellas Park to build WWAR at Lurie Park.

 Lurie Park is a purpose built ADA City Park and is home to WWAR .
 It is a place for Wounded Warriors, Veterans, their families and the whole community to come and enjoy.
 The Park has been designed to support both the physical and emotional needs of Warriors with fitness and sports at its core.

 We offer a wide variety of recreational activities at the Park and is furnished with specialist fitness equipment to build strength in both body and mind.

 There are wide trails for hand cycling, walking and running, A pond for fishing , specially designed ADA Work Out stations and a large multi purpose sports court specifically designed for Wheelchair Sports and Events.

-A social outdoor space will be a key element of the Park, giving the Veterans , their families and caregivers an opportunity to reconnect and share experiences while also gaining strength, empowerment and tools to help their recovery and healing so with our partners AFFF and The Rotary Club we builts 2 pavilions to host events including picnic tables, grills.
+A social outdoor space is a key element to the Park, giving an opportunity and space to reconnect and share experiences while also gaining strength, empowerment and tools to help in recovery and healing so with our partners AFFF and The Rotary Club we builts 2 pavilions to host events including picnic tables, grills.